sanjeed5/quartz/content/notes/Brain Dumps.md

 I've found that the timer just forces you to get started and not overthink this.

-If you use Obsidian, you can also checkout [obsidian-perilous-writing plugin](https://github.com/sameersismail/obsidian-perilous-writing)
+If you use Obsidian, you can also check out [obsidian-perilous-writing plugin](https://github.com/sameersismail/obsidian-perilous-writing)

 More:
 Articles on [brain dump](https://psychcentral.com/health/using-brain-dumping-to-manage-anxiety-and-over-thinking), [morning pages](https://www.masterclass.com/articles/tips-for-writing-morning-journal-pages).